Design Challenge Context

 Team

-Mentors from Google UX Design New York
+Mentors from Google New York

 Mona Wang, Mia Liu, Joey Lee